Cambridge-ICCS/FTorch/examples/n_c_and_cpp/README.md

 To run this example requires:

-- cmake
+- CMake
-- c compiler
+- C compiler
-- c++ compiler
+- C++ compiler
 - FTorch (installed as described in main package)
-- python3
+- Python 3

 ## Running

 To run this example install FTorch as described in the main documentation.
-Then from this directory create a virtual environment an install the neccessary python
+Then from this directory create a virtual environment an install the neccessary Python
 modules:
 ```
 python3 -m venv venv